-People who consume a lot of media often trust government less than those who use media less or not at all (Pietsch & Martin, 2011).
-This is a particularly challenging environment for the promotion of political trust.
+People who consume a lot of media often trust government less than those who use media less or not at all.19 This is a particularly challenging environment for the promotion of political trust.
 Yet it remains vital to communicate the integrity and vision of politicians for contemporary politics to successfully address the complex issues of modern society.
 The most effective way to accomplish this is for politicians and parliaments to effectively work with the media to deliver positive key messages to the electorate.

-Brexit promised a similar refrain to Trump, 'Take Back Control', as well as controversial 'Leave' bus advertisements pledging to fund the NHS with the £350 million allegedly otherwise sent to the EU.
-After an apparent failure to deliver the funds promised for the NHS, those within the 'Leave' camp, including Foreign Minister Boris Johnson and Nigel Farage, later disowned their words by insisting it was "wilful distortion" to interpret their advertisement as promising to give £350 million to the NHS and said they couldn't guarantee the funds would be allocated to public health (McCann, 2016, Lichfield, 2017).
-In the wake of this and struggling EU negotiations, dissatisfaction within both the 'Remain' and 'Leave' camps continues to grow, sowing political mistrust and uncertainty amongst British voters (Matthews-King, 2017).
-Though exaggerated promises and overblown rhetoric can quickly capture public imagination and turn the tide of opinion polls, the truth generally prevails in the long run.
+Brexit promised a similar refrain to Trump's 'Take Back Control', as well as controversial 'Leave' bus advertisements pledging to fund the NHS with the £350 million allegedly otherwise sent to the EU.
+After an apparent failure to deliver the funds promised for the NHS, those within the 'Leave' camp, including UK Foreign Minister Boris Johnson and Nigel Farage, later disowned their words by insisting it was 'wilful distortion' to interpret their advertisement as promising to give £350 million to the NHS.
+They said they could not guarantee the funds would be allocated to public health.20 In the wake of this and struggling EU negotiations, dissatisfaction within both the 'Remain' and 'Leave' camps continues to grow, sowing political mistrust and uncertainty amongst British voters.21 Though exaggerated promises and overblown rhetoric can quickly capture public imagination and turn the tide of opinion polls, the truth generally prevails in the long run.

-Australians believe the rise of the career politician has also contributed to the steady decline in citizen trust in government since 2007 (Evans, Halupka & Stoker, 2017).
-Work experience outside of the political realm educates aspiring politicians in public social norms and values, and exposes them to differing points of view.
-The echo chambers of ministerial and political offices, unions and party rooms often reinforce preconceived beliefs and can discourage robust discussion.
-It is therefore important politicians possess varied life and work experiences.
-A more inclusive and democratic candidate selection process might encourage preselection of more diverse, well-rounded political candidates that truly represent the communities they live in, and who are committed to acting in the best interests of their constituents over themselves.
+Australians believe the rise of the career politician has also contributed to the steady decline in citizen trust in government since 2007.22 Work experience outside of the political realm educates aspiring politicians in public social norms and values, and exposes them to differing points of view.
+The echo chambers of ministerial and